typedb/typedb-docs/00-general/03-introduction.md

 flexibility of an entity-relation-attribute model seamlessly blended with subtyping and inheritance, as well as rules.
 With these tools, you will be empowered to build more intuitive and advanced databases than ever before.

+[1] If this seems like familiar terminology, it is likely because these terms correspond to the components of an Entity-Relation-Attribute model, an extension of the well-known [ER model](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model), in which attributes (properties) also treated as first-class citizens.